earlew/pwp_python_00/README.md

 ## Default settings

-The main model parameters and their defaults are listed below (see the `set_params()` function in *PWP_helper.py*).
+The main model parameters and their defaults are listed below.
 See test runs below for examples of how to change these settings:

 + **dt**: time-step increment.
 Input value in units of hours, but this is immediately converted to seconds.
 [3 hours]
 + **dz**: depth increment (meters).
 [1m]